 November 2 The Night Lake: A Young Priest Maps the Topography of Grief by Liz Tichenor (Rector, Church of the Resurrection in Pleasant Hill)

 We hope to see you at the first gathering on July 20.
 Please sign up here if you think you can make it.
 Also, please support independent booksellers and get your copy of Inspired at Orinda Books or wherever you get your books!

 Gathering together on Wednesday nights to share a meal, to tell stories, and to learn and listen together while reading the Bible is a time-honored tradition.
 Christians of all denominations use this time mid-week to strengthen their faith and develop relationships with one another and with the living God revealed to us in scripture.

 Wednesdays from 6pm to 8pm.
 Dinner begins at 6pm, program and discussion begins at 6.30pm.
-We take breaks periodically or between sessions.
+We take breaks during Summer months, or briefly between sessions.
 Please contact Rev Steve for the latest plan.

 As part of the Episcopal Church’s commitment to Becoming Beloved Community, St Stephen’s has been undertaking a series of Anti-Racism curricula and discussion groups.
-In the Fall of 2021 we have two circles working our way through the Sacred Ground program.
+From the Fall of 2021 to the Spring of 2022 we convened two circles working our way through the Sacred Ground program.
+Plans for the Fall of 2022 are being made.
 Please be in touch with Rev Steve if you would like to know more about our commitment to this aspect of our faith.